realworldocaml/book/en/06-error-handling.md

 ## Error-aware return types

 The best way in OCaml to signal an error is to include that error in your return type.
-As an example, consider the type of the `find` function in the list module;
+Consider the type of the `find` function in the list module.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # List.find;;